How to Become a Pediatric Nurse

 What qualifications do you need to become a pediatric nurse?

 Pediatric nurses must hold a registered nursing license in their state.
 In order to qualify for a license, nurses must complete a two-year accredited nursing program.
 These programs either grant an associate degree or a nursing diploma.
 Many pediatric nurses also train in a bachelor's program, which takes four years.
-These nursing programs incorporate clinical rotations in pediatric settings.
+Schooling for pediatric nursing incorporates clinical rotations in pediatric settings.

 After meeting the educational requirement, nurses must pass the NCLEX-RN exam to apply for their RN license.
 With the license, nurses apply for positions in pediatric settings, including at doctor's offices, pediatric care clinics, and hospitals.